Website accessibility statement

 How we tested this website

 This website was last tested on 12 February 2020.
-The test was carried out on a sample of eight pages by the TEL team at Derby University.
+The test was carried out on a sample of eight pages by the Digital Learning team at Derby University.

 What we’re doing to improve accessibility